triangledirt/books/RAPE!.md

 "I'm not gay."

-"If you want to fuck butts, that's your business---what am I going to say about it?
+"If you want to fuck butts, that's your business—what am I going to say about it?
 I'm trying to do you a service..by presenting you..with a dog..who can help further your pursuits."

 "According to you my pursuits are cornholing unsuspecting freshmen."